The Dunwich Horror: Reception

 Kingsley Amis praised "The Dunwich Horror" in New Maps of Hell, listing it as one of Lovecraft's tales that "achieve a memorable nastiness".
-Lovecraft biographer Lin Carter calls the story "an excellent tale...A mood of tension and gathering horror permeates the story, which culminates in a shattering climax".
-In his list of "The 13 Most Terrifying Horror Stories", T.E.D.
-Klein placed "The Dunwich Horror" at number four.
+Lovecraft biographer Lin Carter calls the story "an excellent tale...A mood of tension and gathering horror permeates the story, which culminates in a shattering climax."
+In his list of "The 13 Most Terrifying Horror Stories", T. E. D. Klein placed "The Dunwich Horror" at number four.
 Robert M. Price declares that "among the tales of H. P. Lovecraft, 'The Dunwich Horror' remains my favorite."
-S.T.
-Joshi, on the other hand, regarded "Dunwich" as "simply an aesthetic mistake on Lovecraft's part", citing its "stock good-versus-evil scenario".
-However, he has also noted that it is "richly atmospheric."
+S. T. Joshi, on the other hand, regarded "Dunwich" as "simply an aesthetic mistake on Lovecraft's part", citing its "stock good-versus-evil scenario".
+However, he has also noted that it is "richly atmospheric".

 Cthulhu Mythos

 Although Lovecraft first mentioned Yog-Sothoth in the novel The Case of Charles Dexter Ward, it was in "The Dunwich Horror" that he introduced the entity as one of his extra-dimensional Outer Gods.
 It is also the tale in which the Necronomicon makes the most significant appearance, and the longest direct quote from it appears in the text.
 Many of the other standards of the Cthulhu Mythos, such as Miskatonic University, Arkham, and Dunwich, also form integral parts of the tale.

-A librarian named Armitage appears in Don Webb's short story "To Mars and Providence", an alternate history where a juvenile Lovecraft is influenced by the events of H.G.
-Wells's The War of the Worlds.

-The biannual NecronomiCon Providence has a Dr. Henry Armitage Memorial Scholarship Symposium, and its papers are printed by Hippocampus Press.

 Adaptations

-Film and television

-A film version, The Dunwich Horror, was released in 1970.
-It starred Dean Stockwell as Wilbur Whateley, Ed Begley as Henry Armitage and Sandra Dee.
+The Dunwich Horror film was released in 1970.
+It stars Dean Stockwell as Wilbur Whateley, Ed Begley as Henry Armitage and Sandra Dee.
 Les Baxter composed the soundtrack.
-It was the final film for Begley, who died in April of that year.